 You can also paddle this river through the nearby Little Manatee River Canoe Outpost which offers pickup services so you don’t have to paddle upstream.

 The Park has about 30 campsites.
-They seem to be pretty spacious, but pretty close together.
-They are working on renovating a nice bathhouse with laundry facilities.
-Currently the campsite is closed due to the construction.
+They seem to be pretty spacious, but close together.
+The bathhouse with laundry facilities was newly renovated in 2020.

 The Park has some nice shelters available for use.
 This is the only state park I’ve been to with a completely screened shelter!
 Shelter 1 is screened with 8 picnic tables.
 Shelters 2 and 3 are open-air with 4 picnic tables each.
 Grills and other picnic tables are located in the picnic area at parking lot 2.